kwu78/diabetes-backend/README.md

 - The app is hosted at https://github.gatech.edu/pages/kwu339/diabetes-dashboard/.
 - The app demo is at https://www.youtube.com/watch?v=35TVdFmKpyQ

+One can use the following credentials to log in as a mock user
+- username: ID_a
+- password: ID_a_password

 ### Frontend
 The frontend repository sits at https://github.gatech.edu/kwu339/diabetes-dashboard.